What Should You Know Before Getting an Alaskan Malamute Puppy?

 Hypothyroidism

 This medical condition is caused by an underactive thyroid, thus leading to weight gain, lethargy, and thinning skin.
-This mainly affects the hormone regulation and metabolism of your Malamute, but can be treated with daily medication.

-Dental diseases
+Dental Diseases

-To many people’s surprise, dental diseases affect 80% of dogs by the age of three.
 However, the genetics of Alaskan Malamutes make them prone to dental issues and bacterial concerns, so professional dental cleaning sessions can cost as much as $700.

-Average Expenses for an Alaskan Malamute Per Year
+Average Expenses for An Alaskan Malamute Per Year

-Alaskan Malamutes are mostly purebred, making them more expensive than mutts or mixed dogs.
-In fact, members of the Alaska Malamute Club of America have noted that this breed can cost as much as $2,500-$4,000 to buy.
+Members of the Alaskan Malamute Club of America have noted that this breed can cost as much as $2,500-$4,000 to buy.

 When it comes to their medical expenses, GOBankingRates states that their estimated medical bills can reach around $7,700 over an average lifespan of twelve to fifteen years.

-You’ve probably already guessed – big dogs eat big meals!
-Feeding an Alaskan Malamute can cost over $100 per month for the high-quality food needed to sustain such an active breed.
-Not only that, but their large size means you will have to pay premium prices for grooming services (average $85 per session) and dog beds (around $100).
+Feeding an Alaskan Malamute can cost over $100 monthly for the high-quality food needed to sustain such an active breed.
+Also, their large size means you will have to pay premium prices for grooming services (average $85 per session) and dog beds (around $100).

-In general, Alaskan Malamutes are a great furry friend, especially if you need an affectionate and active dog.
-However, before you get an Alaskan Malamute puppy, consider their personality, health concerns, and their costs to check if they’re the right match for you.
+However, before you get an Alaskan Malamute puppy, consider its personality, health concerns, and costs to check if they’re the right match for you.

 Photo of author